mlezcano1985/json-mask-values/README.md

 - portion: Masks a section of the string.
 You must specify how many characters you want to leave visible.
 If the value is positive it will be to the left and if it is negative it will be to the right.
 - ends: Masks the center of the string.
 You must specify how many characters you want to leave visible on the right and on the left.
-- date: Masks the center of the string.
-You must specify how many characters you want to leave visible on the right and on the left.
+- date: Masks a date string.
+- email: Masks an email address.

-Both plugins using a default character to mask the string: `*`.
+All plugins use the default character `*` to mask the string.
 But you can use whatever you want.
-See `dni` mask example.
+See [How to use it?](#how-to-use-it) section.

 You may use custom functions to mask a string.